That dollar amount results from a 43.7% increase compared to the total $5.5 billion 5 years earlier in 2020.

-Given Trinidad and Tobago’s population of 1.4 million people, its total $9.2 billion in 2019 exports translates to roughly $6,600 for every resident in the Caribbean nation.
+Given Trinidad and Tobago’s population of 1.428 million people, its total $7.91 billion in 2024 exports translates to about $5,550 for every resident in the Caribbean nation.
+That dollar metric outpaces the average $5,500 per capita one year earlier during 2023.

 Trinidad and Tobago’s Top 10 Exports

-Trinidad and Tobago’s top 10 exports are highly concentrated, accounting for 96.9% of the overall value of its global shipments.
+Trinidad and Tobago’s top 10 export categories accounted for 89.9% of the overall value of its global shipments.

-At the more detailed four-digit Harmonized Tariff System (HTS) code level, Trinidad and Tobago’s most valuable export product was petroleum gases at 38.9% of the global total.
-In second place were acyclic alcohols (16.6%) trailed by crude oil (14%), ammonia (10.9%), iron ore-reduced products (6.7%), nitrogenous fertilizers (3.8%) then refined petroleum oils (2.8%).
+At the more detailed four-digit Harmonized Tariff System (HTS) code level, Trinidad and Tobago’s most valuable export product were crude petroleum oil at 20.4% of the country’s total.
+In second place were acyclic alcohols (17.2%) trailed by ammonia (15.9%), iron ore-reduced products (7.1%), processed petroleum oils (7%), petroleum gases (also 7%), nitrogenous fertilizers (5.2%), cruise or cargo ships (1.8%), miscellaneous iron or steel tubes and pipes (1.6%), then non-alcoholic drinks excluding water, juice and milk (1.5%).

 The following types of Trinidadian/Tobagonian product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.